Tunable metamaterial: Description

 An HIS, or AMC, can be described as a type of electromagnetic band gap (EBG) material or a type of synthetic composite that is intentionally structured with a magnetic conductor surface for an allotted, but defined range of frequencies.
 AMC, or HIS structures often emerge from an engineered periodic dielectric base along with metallization patterns designed for microwave and radio frequencies.
 The metalization pattern is usually determined by the intended application of the AMC or HIS structure.
 Furthermore, two inherent notable properties, which cannot be found in natural materials, have led to a significant number of microwave circuit applications.

 First, AMC or HIS surfaces are designed to have an allotted set of frequencies over which electromagnetic surface waves and currents will not be allowed to propagate.
 These materials are then both beneficial and practical as antenna ground planes, small flat signal processing filters, or filters as part of waveguide structures.
 For example, AMC surfaces as antenna ground planes are able to effectively attenuate undesirable wave fluctuations, or undulations, while producing good radiation patterns.
 This is because the material can suppress surface wave propagation within the prescribed range of forbidden frequencies.

 Second, AMC surfaces have very high surface impedance within a specific frequency range, where the tangential magnetic field is small, even with a large electric field along the surface.
 Therefore, an AMC surface can have a reflection coefficient of +1.

 In addition, the reflection phase of incident light is part of the AMC and HIS tool box.
 The phase of the reflected electric field has normal incidence the same phase of the electric field impinging at the interface of the reflecting surface.
-The variation of the reflection phase is continuous between +180◦ to −180◦ relative to the frequency.
+The variation of the reflection phase is continuous between +180◦ and −180◦ relative to the frequency.
 Zero is crossed at one frequency, where resonance occurs.
 A notable characteristic is that the useful bandwidth of an AMC is generally defined as +90◦ to −90◦ on either side of the central frequency.
 Thus, due to this unusual boundary condition, in contrast to the case of a conventional metal ground plane, an AMC surface can function as a new type of ground plane for low-profile wire antennas (wireless communication systems).
 For example, even though a horizontal wire antenna is extremely close to an AMC surface, the current on the antenna and its image current on the ground plane are in-phase, rather than out-of phase, thereby strengthening the radiation.